 My research lies in the field of Probability Theory and its applications to models of statistical physics (random media, statistical mechanics, stochastic PDEs).
 I am also interested in the relations to PDEs, representation theory and combinatorics.

-You can contact me at N.Zygouras@warwick.ac.uk or you can find me at B0.18 at Zeeman building.
+You can contact me at N.Zygouras@warwick.ac.uk or you can find me at MS 4.02 in the new Math Sciences building.

 In winter, 2018 term I will teach Brownian Motion (4th year / MSc / PhD) and Advanced topics in Applied Probability: Random Growth and Random Matrices.
 In the past I have taught postgraduate courses: Graduate Probability, Large Deviations, Concentration of Measure, Mixing times and undergraduate courses: Statistics for Finance, Multivariate Statistics, Probability A,B, and Stochastic Processes, Mathematical Methods, Complex Variables, Calculus